forresty/forresty.github.com/source/_posts/2012-12-13-seeking-answers.markdown

 I also found that no matter how wonderful a person was, when he labeled himself as a group member of whatever it is, he often degraded quickly.

-Therefore I decided to stand for individualism and fight against any kind of collectivism for as long as I sustain.
+Therefore I decided to stand for individualism and fight against any kind of collectivism for as long as I can sustain.

 But I still haven't found what I am looking for.